BryceStampfl/BryceStampfl/README.md

 - 💞️ I’m looking to collaborate on anything :)
 - 📫 How to reach me: email is best!

 Thanks for visiting my profile!
-I have been programming for around 7 years now, with 3ish years professional experience.
+I have been programming for around 8 years now, with 3ish years professional experience.
 I started teaching myself Java and python before I went into the major and fell in love making programs.

-I am experience in Java and Javascript and work mostly with React/Node now.
+I am experienced in Java and Javascript and work mostly with React/React Native or Spring Framework now.

 <!---
 BryceStampfl/BryceStampfl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.